rahul-verma/arjuna/docs/data/ExcelDataReferences.md

 #### Excel Data References

+Arjuna supports Excel based data references out of the box.
+These reference files are automatically loaded when `Arjuna.init()` is called by Arjuna launcher.

 There are two types of Excel based Data References that you can create in Arjuna:

 **Column Data References**